Willy Adames Player Props: Brewers vs. Athletics

-Willy Adames -- with an on-base percentage of .237 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the Oakland Athletics, with Sam Moll on the hill, on June 9 at 8:10 PM ET.
+Willy Adames -- with an on-base percentage of .211 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the Oakland Athletics, with Paul Blackburn on the hill, on June 10 at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Orioles.
+He had a hitless showing in his most recent game (0-for-4) against the Athletics.

 Willy Adames Game Info & Props vs. the Athletics